-Figure 1: Congestive heart failure entry in the JAR
+Figure 1: Published algorithm developed to identify congestive heart failure, as listed in the JAR

 Conclusion

 It is feasible to create, store, and use algorithms to create research studies using electronic health data stored in the OMOP v4 (and soon, v5) CDM.
 The storage of algorithms in a usable format improves quality, speed and reproducibility of study creation.
 The OMOP vocabularies enable rapid translation of algorithms across different data sets.
 The availability of the JAR and its associated components should facilitate development of transparent and reproducible approaches to building studies.